rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 # Reinforcement Learning

-Python scripts to learn reinforcement learning with easy exmaples using the epsilon-greedy method and Q-values updates with SARSA, Q-learning Monte-Carlo, function approximation etc.
+Python scripts to learn reinforcement learning with easy examples using the epsilon-greedy method and Q-values updates with SARSA, Q-learning Monte-Carlo, function approximation etc.

 ## Overview